erikrose/bucklescript-fizzbuzz/README.md

 npm run rollup
 ```

-That'll get you the 4K JS build.
+That'll get you the 4K JS build (in /lib/js).
 To go smaller, install a modern Java, download the Closure Compiler jar, stick it in this folder, and call it "closure-compiler.jar".
 Then you can run...

 ```
 npm run closure